Transfer learning with affine model transformation: Theoretical Results

 Here, we show the generalization bound of the proposed model class.
-The following theorem is based on \citet{kuzborskij2017fast}, showing that the difference between the generalization error and the empirical error of this hypothesis class can be bounded using the magnitude of the relevance of the source and target domains. \begin{theorem}[Generalization bound] There exists a constant $C$ depending only on $\lambda_\alpha, \lambda_\beta, \lambda_\gamma$ and $L$ such that, for any $\eta > 0$ and $h \in \mathcal{H}$, with probability at least $1-e^{-\eta}$,
+The following theorem is based on \citep{kuzborskij2017fast}, showing that the difference between the generalization error and empirical error can be bounded using the magnitude of the relevance of the domains. \begin{theorem} There exists a constant $C$ depending only on $\lambda_\alpha, \lambda_\beta, \lambda_\gamma$ and $L$ such that, for any $\eta > 0$ and $h \in \tilde{\mathcal{H}}$, with probability at least $1-e^{-\eta}$,